2.1. mola-sm-georeferencing: optimal geo-referencing

 and after georeferencing the generated map as shown above,

-you can use the CLI tool mola-trajectory-georef
+you can use the CLI tool mola-trajectory-georef to convert it into geodetic coordinates,

 for example in KML format suitable for visualization in Google Earth.